ansys/pyansys-dev-guide/doc/source/doc-style/formatting-tools.rst

 ------------

 When writing documentation, it is frequent to include code-blocks which are used as examples.
-However, these code snippets cannot be tested with the usual code formatting tools.
+However, these code snippets style cannot be verified with the usual code formatting tools.
 This is where `blacken-docs`_ comes into play.
 You can execute this tool by running: